aliseyedi01/Front-End-Interview/react.md

 | **Element **     | Creates a new DOM if element updates         | Updates the JSX if element updates.         |
 | **HTML**         | Allows direct HTML updates.                  | Doesn't allow direct HTML updates.          |

+## Data

-## Context
+### Context API

-> What is Context ?
+> What is Context API ?

 - **Share Data**
   - It enables components to share state or methods with their children, even if they are not directly related.
 - **Sharing Without Passing**
-  - a feature that allows data to be passed through the component tree without explicitly passing props down at every level.
+  - A feature that allows data to be passed through the component tree without explicitly passing props down at every level.
+- **Globe State**
+  - It allows to create a global state accessible to any component within a designated context

 > How use of `Context` In React ?